Safari and Gorilla Trekking in Uganda: All You Need to Know (2024)

 Additional Tips:

-• Neutral colours like khaki, green, or brown blend into the natural environment and are less likely to startle wildlife.
+• Neutral colors like khaki, green, or brown blend into the natural environment and are less likely to startle wildlife.

 • Pack a light backpack for carrying essentials like water, snacks, a camera, and binoculars.